 Oral medication

-However, unlike male pattern baldness, which has a wider range of oral medications available for treatment, female pattern baldness has fewer options.
+However, unlike male pattern baldness, which has a wider range of oral medications available for treatment, hair loss in women has fewer options.
 Finasteride and dutasteride, which have been demonstrated to aid hair growth in males, are not routinely prescribed for women.
 This is because some of the negative consequences include irritability, headaches, and even birth abnormalities in pregnant women.

 Spironolactone has been demonstrated to effectively inhibit androgen production, and it is typically used for the treatment of hair loss in females.
 Oral drugs like minoxidil need to be taken regularly to keep working, and the hair growth they induce will halt if the patient stops taking the drug.
 A lack of energy, an imbalance of electrolytes, and erratic menstruation are all possible side effects of this medicine.
 As a result of these potential negative effects, your doctor may want to monitor your blood pressure and electrolytes on a regular basis while you take spironolactone.
 Similar to other oral drugs, it should not be taken if you are pregnant or attempting to conceive.